santomegonzalo/react-native-floating-action/README.md

 ### Open and hide it programatically

-There are some cases where we want to show or hide the component without doing pressing the main button.
-For that we could do the following:
+There are some cases where you want to show or hide the component without pressing the main button:

 ```javascript
 <FloatingAction